nikunj11it/ChatwithAzureSQLDatabase/README.md

 > Updates and modifications are being made frequently, which may impact stability or functionality.
 This notice will be removed once development is complete and the project reaches a stable release.

-# DataSage: Azure AI Question Answering System over SQL Data with LangGraph
+# Azure AI Question Answering System over SQL Data with LangGraph

 ![diagram](./media/logo_small.png)